 Common Mistakes When Using German Cockroach Bait

-Mistake 1: Not Addressing Competing Food Sources
+Mistake 1: Not Removing Competing Food Sources

 Fix: Deep clean your kitchen before and during baiting.
 Pay special attention to: